David Dawson Mitchell was a fur trader, soldier, and superintendent of Indian Affairs.

 He was appointed as superintendent of Indian Affairs, central division, in September 1841 and held this office for much of the period until 1853.

 In 1846, at the beginning of the Mexican-American War, he entered the volunteer service of the 2nd Missouri Regiment, organized and commanded by Sterling Price.
-He served under Colonel Alexander Doniphan during his expedition that began in New Mexico, then Chihuahua, through Texas, and to New Orleans.
+He served under Colonel Alexander Doniphan during his expedition to New Mexico, then Chihuahua, through Texas, and New Orleans, Louisiana.
 At one point, when troops lacked supplies and funds, Mitchell gallantly escorted Senora La Tules, the gambling queen of Santa Fe, to a fandango and so flattered her with his attention that she lent him cash to move the troops.

 He was commended for bravery in the Battles of Brazito and Sacramento.
 For his service, he was promoted to Lieutenant Colonel.
 Mitchell remained in the army for several years after the war and was again made superintendent of Indian Affairs in 1851.

 Mitchell sought to ensure safe passage for westward pioneers and negotiated in the Treaty of Fort Laramie in 1851.
-He also wanted to ensure that Native Americans received a fair settlement for the travelers crossing through their traditional hunting lands, which significantly reduced the population of buffalo and other game.
+He also wanted to ensure that Native Americans received a fair settlement for the travelers crossing through their traditional hunting lands, significantly reducing buffalo and other game populations.

 “Humanity calls loudly for some interposition on the part of the American government to save, if possible, some portion of these ill-fated tribes, and this, it is thought, can only be done by furnishing them with the means, and gradually turning their attention to agricultural pursuits.
 Without some aid from the government, it will be impossible for them to make an attempt even as graziers.”